You can quickly build up your email list without doing something shady, like buying contacts.

 Promote your webinar on the podcast — just make sure the URL you give is simple and memorable, since it’s not a link.

 - Offer a free webinar for their audience.
 Give a great lesson directly to your new partner’s crowd.
 Your partner will be adding value for their audience, which makes them look great.
 You’ll get more email contacts.
 Which feels great.

 To sum up: the right webinar — an informative, helpful lesson or workshop aimed less at selling products and more at giving value — can be a monster lead magnet.
 And unlike other kinds of email-capturing content, webinars promise so much value that the contact you get is primed for real engagement, nurturing, and eventual sales conversion.

 Start planning your contact-list-expanding webinar now.
-To see how our software makes it fun and easy, feel free to swing by our next free live workshop.
+To see how our software makes it fun and easy, feel free to check out a demo.